-12.3.9.8 Time Cards
+12.3.7.8 Time Cards

-After completion of the time sheet, the student's work hours are checked and signed by the department supervisor within TimesheetX.
+After completion of the timesheet, the student's work hours are checked and signed by the department supervisor within the TimesheetX section of Student Job Portal.

-Work-study payday is the tenth of the month with the first paychecks issued September 10.
-If the tenth of the month falls on a weekend or holiday, paychecks will be distributed the preceding business day.
+Work-study payday is the twelfth of the month with the first paychecks issued September 12.
+If the twelfth of the month falls on a weekend or holiday, paychecks will be distributed the preceding business day.

-12.3.9.9 New Placement and Resignation
+12.3.7.9 New Placement and Resignation